Huang photo

 Areas of Research

-Developmental Biology, Cell Signaling, Pattern Formation, Tissue Regeneration
+Developmental Biology, Cell Signaling, Pattern Formation, Fibroblast origin and function, Tissue Regeneration

 During organogenesis, cells face two major challenges.
 First, progenitor cells need to maintain a balance between self-renewal and differentiation to generate different cell types in a stereotypic manner.
 Second, differentiated cells need to maintain proper organization to ensure organ functionality.
 Birth defects are often caused by failure in cellular differentiation, while many human diseases are due to defects in organ maintenance.
 My lab is interested in understanding the molecular and cellular mechanisms that regulate cell differentiation and tissue maintenance.
 We use zebrafish as a model system, because molecular and genetic analyses can be combined with high resolution in vivo imaging and large-scale small molecule screens.